 There can be any number of reasons why your car’s brakes malfunctioned.
 It’s possible that defective parts were installed on your car, not enough brake fluid was added to your vehicle which caused a lack of hydraulic pressure, or too much grease or oil was left around the brake pads, which made them unable to stop your car in time.

-Negligence, also, is difficult to prove in a brake failure case without the help of a St. Louis brake failure attorney.
+Negligence, also, is difficult to prove in a brake failure case without the help of a brake failure attorney in St. Louis, MO.
 In order to file a claim, you need to prove the following facts:

 - Your car crash was the direct result of brake failure